 Just FYI, I painted my wood tags in between spray painting the wire baskets.
 While the baskets were drying, I painted tags.

 After the tags were dry, I needed a way to label them.
 I didn’t want to free hand in case I messed up, so I once again used my label maker from The Container Store.
+Here is a very similar label maker.

 I entered a space between each letter to give the label a more farmhouse look.
 I used kitchen twine to attach the labels to the wire baskets.
 Super easy and keeps with the simple style of the wood tags.